ProjectEvergreen/greenwood-demo-adapter-cloudflare/README.md

 # greenwood-demo-adapter-cloudflare

-A demonstration repo for using Greenwood with Cloudflare Pages and Workers.

-> ⚠️ _**Note**: Currently this repo is a WIP_

 A demonstration repo for using Greenwood with Cloudflare Pages and Workers (functions) for APIs and SSR pages and used in part of crafting the design for [introducing platform "adapters" into Greenwood](https://github.com/ProjectEvergreen/greenwood/issues/1008).
 It also takes reference from [this repo / presentation](https://github.com/thescientist13/web-components-at-the-edge/) for some earlier prototypes for server rendering Web Components.

+> ⚠️ _**Note**: Currently this repo is a WIP_

 ## Setup